64kramsystem/personal_notes/topics/linux_tools.md

 ## find

+Note:

-Note: file traversal ordering is not guaranteed.
+- file traversal ordering is not guaranteed
+- the order is crucial!, e.g. `-print` must go after `-name` etc.

 ```sh
 ! (condition)                     # negates a condition